rukiyeonal/ToDo-App-Automation/README.md

-# Hepsiburada Case Study
-## ToDoApp - Test Automation with Appium using Maven Framework
+# ToDoApp - Test Automation with Appium using Maven Framework

 ### Dependency Info
 Checked the versions of these Maven dependencies from [this](https://mvnrepository.com/) link.